 - How does Buckland St Mary C of E Primary School know that my child needs extra help?

 - How will the school staff support my child?Teachers and Teaching Assistants are trained and skilled in providing additional support where it is required.
 Your child may work in a small group with a teacher or teaching assistant or may have some individual time to work on the areas they are finding difficult.
-The support we can offer is very varied (see Provision Map Appendix 1).
+The support we can offer is very varied depending on the needs of the individual.

 - How will the curriculum be matched to my child’s needs?Teachers will plan carefully and make the necessary adaptations to meet the needs of the children in their classes.
 Sometimes children are grouped to work with others of a similar ability, with or without the support of an adult.
 Teachers mark carefully and use assessments to identify the next steps in learning that your child will need to take.
 The work they are given will match these.